shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Not a Dream!

 At level 15, you can wake up in your dream.
 When a dream ends, you can choose to wake up.
 When you wake up from a dream, you can choose to teleport to your dream self’s former location.

-### Dream Variance

-At level 3, your dreams can take on a mind of their own.
-You get a d20, which is called your Dream Die.
-When a dream begins, roll your Dream Die.
-The value of your Dream Die determines what kind of dream you’re having:

--   1-5: Nightmare.
-Add your proficiency bonus to the damage your dream self takes, and the spell point cost of spells your dream self casts.
-Subtract your proficiency bonus from the damage your dream self deals, and the result of saving throws and ability checks your dream self makes.
--   6-9: Doozy.
-Subtract your proficiency bonus from the result of saving throws and ability checks your dream self makes.
--   10-11: Neutral.
-Nothing is changed.
--   12-15: Pleasant Jaunt.
-Add your proficiency bonus to the result of saving throws and ability checks your dream self makes.
--   16-20: Dream Dream.
-Subtract your proficiency bonus from the damage your dream self takes, and the spell point cost of spells your dream self casts.
-Add your proficiency bonus to the damage your dream self deals, and the result of saving throws and ability checks your dream self makes.

-You Dream Die value can range from 1 to 20.

-After your dream self takes damage, make a saving throw in your spellcasting ability.
-On a failure, reduce your Dream Die’s value by 1.

-After your dream self casts a spell, you may make an ability check in your spellcasting ability.
-On a success, increase your Dream Die’s value by 1.